Best +EV MLB Bet Today: OddsJam's +EV Tool Found an Edge on this MLB Prop

-Jordan Walker Over 1.5 Total Bases at +140 on BetMGM is one of the cleanest +EV MLB props today.
-While BetMGM is giving it to you at that price, FanDuel is offering the same bet at -105.
-This is exactly what a mispriced line looks like, and it won't stay this way long.
+Dominic Canzone Over 1.5 Hit + Runs + RBI at +130 on BetMGM is the best +EV MLB prop today.
+While BetMGM is giving it to you at that price, FanDuel is offering the same bet at -120.
+This is a mispriced line, and it won't stay this way.

+Identify these EV betting opportunities in real time with the OddsJam +EV tool, and grab an edge like this:

-This is only possible using the OddsJam +EV tool.
-The cutting-edge app scans millions of odds every second to find prices like this one.
-It's impossible to execute manually what OddsJam allows you to do with the click of a button.
+This is only possible using the premium tool via the OddsJam app, which scans millions of odds every second to find prices like this one.
+It's impossible to execute manually.

 Sign up below to start betting using Positive EV and maintain long-term, sustainable sports betting profits.

-OddsJam pegs the no-vig fair price on this prop at +121.
-That means the true implied probability of Walker hitting 1.5 or more total bases sits around 45.7%.
-FanDuel is offering -105, which implies roughly 51.22%, but that gap doesn't reflect superior probability modeling on FanDuel's part.
+OddsJam pegs the no-vig fair price on this prop at +113.
+That means the true implied probability of Canzone totaling over 1.5 HRR sits around 46.9%.
+FanDuel is offering -120, which implies roughly 54.5%, but that gap doesn't reflect superior probability modeling on FanDuel's part.
 It reflects a soft number that hasn't been corrected yet.

 📲 Check out RotoWire's favorite BetMGM picks today